-The family courts, which were established in 2003,332 hear trials that arise from the enforcement of the Act on protection of the family and the prevention of violence against women in addition to the cases related to family law.
-Considering the workload of the family courts, specalised courts on violence against women that will examine only the violent cases in detail should be established.333
+The family courts, which were established in 2003, hear trials that arise from the enforcement of the Act on protection of the family and the prevention of violence against women in addition to the cases related to family law.
+Considering the workload of the family courts, specialised courts on violence against women that will examine only the violent cases in detail should be established.

-The Istanbul Convention prohibits mandatory alternative dispute resolution processes including mediation and conciliation, in relation to all forms of violence covered by the scope of the Convention (Article 48(2)).
+The Istanbul Convention (Article 48(2) and the CEDAW Committee's general recommendations Nos 33 and $35^{345}$ prohibit mandatory alternative dispute resolution processes including mediation and conciliation, in relation to all forms of violence.
 Although voluntary ADR might present advantages in some criminal and civil law cases, it can have negative effects in cases of violence against women, in particular if participation in such alternative dispute resolution methods are mandatory and replace adversarial court proceedings.
-Victims of gender based violence can never enter the ADR processes on a level equal to that of the perpetrator.
+Victims of gender-based violence can never enter the ADR processes on a level equal to that of the perpetrator.
 It is in the nature of those offences that such victims are invariably left with a feeling of shame, helplessness and vulnerability, while the perpetrator exudes a sense of power and dominance.
-To avoid the re-privatisation of violence against women and to enable the victim to seek justice, it is the responsibility of the state to provide access to adversarial court proceedings presided over by a neutral judge and which are carried out on the basis of the national laws in force.
-However in Turkish law, mandatory conciliation is used in criminal law (Criminal Procedure Act, Articles 253, 254, 255) and mandatory mediation is used in employment law (Labour Courts Act, Article 3).
-In 2018, a draft law on mandatory consultation and implementation of conciliation in cases of divorce was introduced.334 These regulations are in violation of the Istanbul Convention.335 ADR also prevents the monitoring of the international conventions on gender equality that have been ratified by Turkey.336 educational opportunities and professional careers, and at the same time constitute the main cause of sexual violence against women (par.
-28).'
+To avoid the re-privatisation of violence against women and to enable the victim to seek justice, it is the responsibility of